DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Heuristics**: method of machine learning which identifies patterns of acceptable activity, so that deviations from the patterns will be identified
 	- Heuristic-based antimalware software has a higher likelihood of detecting a zero-day exploit than signature-based methods.
 Heuristic-based software does not require frequent ­signature updates because it does not rely upon monitoring systems for the presence of known malware.
 The trade-off with this approach is that it has a higher false positive rate than signature detection methods.
 - **Incident**: an event which potentially or actually jeopardizes the CIA of an information system or the info the system processes, stores, transmits.
-Security incidents negatively affect the confidentiality, integrity, or availability of information or assets and/or violate a security policy. e.g backup failure, unauthorized vulnerability scan, ransomware
+Security incidents negatively affect the confidentiality, integrity, or availability 📝CIA of information or assets and/or violate a security policy. e.g backup failure, unauthorized vulnerability scan, ransomware
 - **Indicator**: technical artifact or observable occurrence suggesting that an attack is imminent, currently underway, or already occured
 - **Indicators of Compromise (IoC)**: a signal that an intrusion, malware, or other predefined hostile or hazardous set of events has or is occurring